Supreme Court Rules

 When a death sentence is imposed, a warrant signed by the judge and attested by the clerk shall be issued.
-The warrant shall state the judgment and sentence and shall direct the sheriff to deliver the defendant to the department of corrections and human resources.
+The warrant shall state the judgment and sentence and shall direct the sheriff to deliver the defendant to the department of corrections.
 The date of execution of the sentence shall be set as provided in

 Statement to Governor and Clerk.

 The judge shall forthwith transmit to the governor of this state and the clerk of this Court by mail or otherwise a certified copy of the warrant.